 If you’ve been in business long enough, you might remember the days of telemarketing, door knocking, cold email or even delivering thousands of flyers.
 For the most part, these types of marketing are referred to as outbound or “push” marketing.
 In essence, you identify your ideal customers and then make every reasonable effort to get in front of them.
 Right away, you can probably see the challenges created by this type of marketing.
 Not to say it’s ineffective, but when compared to inbound marketing, outbound definitely feels inferior.

-Inbound marketing, on the other hand, is a strategy that focusses on making it easy for people to find your website and learn about what you offer.
-Inbound marketing sounds appealing, doesn’t it?
 Who wouldn’t want an endless stream of potential visitors and customers seeking them out?
 It almost sounds passive.
 But don’t mistake inbound marketing as a passive strategy.
 It still requires a lot of work and ongoing testing if you’re hoping to experience a reasonable level of success.

 Typically, inbound marketing focuses on strategies like blogging, search engine optimization, social media, webinars and video — to name a few.
 The objective being to draw people into your website and eventually convert them into repeat visitors or long terms customers.